tmerle/VanillaGuide/README.md

     Step-by-Step Zone Guides (from Joana and Brian Kopps work) Hints and Tips for various Quests
     MetaMapBWP Integration
+Added in this for is color coding for Alliance quests.
+Some minor typos and locations corrected aswell.

 > **NOTE:**
 >